brewchetta/mod-1-discussion-questions-sql/README.md

 SELECT * FROM artists WHERE name='Kid Cudi'
 ```

 4 .
 Define "Persistence" in programming.
-Does the `@@all` class variable we have
+Does a class variable like `@@all`
-   been using in our code meet all the criteria for "persistence".
+meet all the criteria for "persistence"?

 5. Translate this into your own words: